Teachable vs. Udemy: Which is Best for Your Online Course?

-You can choose from several different currencies and various pricing options (starting at Free and going as high as $199.99).
+You can choose from several different currencies and various pricing options.

-Step 9: Finally, create a Welcome and Congratulations Message for your students, before submitting your course for review.
+Step 9: Finally, create a Welcome Message for your students and submit your course for review.

 Udemy provides several resources to help you create, promote, and price your course effectively.

 A few of the most useful resources include:

 - Create Your First Lecture

 - Price Your Course

 - Set Up Automatic Messages For Your Students